“Any Starfleet vessel in range, come in. This is the U.S.S. Andromeda—do you copy?”

 Lt.
 Telek is in her quarters, was the computer’s answer.

-“Pleasant,” Jaarid said, wondering what else could go wrong.
+“Great,” Jaarid said, wondering what else could go wrong.

 Lt.
 Hollen met them outside of the lab as she had said she would.
 Her eyes widened and her hand reached slowly for her sidearm when she noticed that Jaarid was not alone.
 “Commander?” she queried casually.